joncoop/letter-boxed-solver/README.md

 2. **Run the solver**:

-    You can run the solver in two ways:
+    You can run the solver in three ways:

     - **From your IDE**: Simply open `python letter_boxed_solver.py` in your Python IDE and run the script.